f90/Wave-U-Net/README.md

 GPU strongly recommended to avoid very long training times.

-The project is based on Python 2.7 and requires [libsndfile](http://mega-nerd.com/libsndfile/) to be installed.
+The project is based on Python 3.6.8 and requires [libsndfile](http://mega-nerd.com/libsndfile/) and CUDA 9 to be installed.

 Then, the following Python packages need to be installed: